 Buying gas appliances

-Buying appliances that have been safety tested and certified for use in Australia, and regularly maintaining them reduces the risk of this happening to you.
-If any damage is caused to your property by a non-certified gas appliance, your insurance company may not cover you.
+Buying appliances that have been safety tested and certified for use in Australia, and regularly maintaining them, reduces the risk of this happening to you.
+If any damage is caused to your property by a non-certified gas appliance, your insurance company might not cover you.

 Gas safety testing and certification